OffensiverHase/releases/rahanji.md

 imports:
 There is a easy way to import things.
 Just putting "run('file.rahanji')" will run the specified file.
 This will load all functions in that file
+!The String passed as a parameter is viewed as a file name, so if the other file is in another directory specify it like that!